-6. Remove any debris from governor linkages, including the pneumatic governor vane, if so equipped.
-Then, make certain linkages are moving freely, using a light solvent to loosen remaining dirt and debris.
+- Remove any debris from governor linkages, including the pneumatic governor vane, if so equipped.
+Then, make sure linkages are moving freely, using a light solvent to loosen remaining dirt and debris.

 - Check for debris around the brake assembly.
 Make sure the brake cable and linkage move freely.

 - Reattach the blower housing.

 - Reconnect spark plug.

 - With your equipment in a well-ventilated area and the engine off and cooled to ambient tempurature, spray a degreasing agent, such as Briggs & Stratton Heavy-Duty Degreaser, liberally on greasy and dirt-encrusted surfaces.